Accounting Honors Application Process

 Sophomores apply to the Accounting Honors program in spring during AMIS 2300H.

-- The normal entry point to the Accounting Honors courses is AMIS 2200H, but in special circumstances students may begin with AMIS 2300H.
+- The normal entry point to the Accounting Honors courses is ACCTAMIS 2200H, but in special circumstances students may begin with ACCTAMIS 2300H.